 the Prophet that a member of the group had handled a filthy animal, "and

 therefore he should not be allowed back here again."

 However, in most of the countries which have been influenced by Arab culture, dogs are held to be unclean and are rarely permitted in the home.
-An exception, according to Roger A. Carras, late president of the American Society for the Prevention of Cruelty to Animals, are the coursers and gaze hounds, most notably the Saluki, which is used for hunting.
+An exception, according to Roger A. Carras, late president of the American Society for the Prevention of Cruelty to Animals, are the coursers and gaze or, sight, hounds, most notably the Saluki, which is used for hunting.

 The purest native form of Indian dog is an elegant animal called the Santal Hound.
 However the ordinary street dog is known as a pye dog, or pariah -- an animal outcaste.

 Outside the emergent Indian middle class, where dogs are kept as pets or as status symbols, the dog is generally considered unclean and a pest.
 But there is also an ancient tradition of respect for canines.
 For example,

 Mahabharata centers on a

 dog.
 When the Pandava brothers hear of the destruction of their cousins